kevinfengcs88/kahoot-monkey/README.md

 # Kahoot Monkey
-Kahoot Monkey is a bot for Kahoot! that runs in Node.js.
+Kahoot Monkey is a CLI built with Node.js for Kahoot! games.
 Kahoot Monkey supports several types of bots with different behaviors:
 1. mainBot - The bot that your name should go under, gets a perfect score by answering each question correctly in 0.1s
 2. diversionBot - Bots that answer each question randomly in less than 5.0s
 3. stallBot - A bot that doesn't answer any questions, thus, stalling out each question to the time limit (or until the instructor hits 'skip')